Katy Steding

-Kathryn Suzanne Steding (born December 11, 1967) is a former collegiate and professional basketball player.
+Kathryn Suzanne Steding (born December 11, 1967) is an American former collegiate and professional basketball player.
 She is currently an assistant coach for the Stanford Cardinal women's basketball team.

 College career

 Steding was born in Portland, Oregon, and recruited to Stanford University from Lake Oswego High School near Portland.
 At Stanford, Steding, a power forward, helped lead Stanford to its first NCAA Women's Division I Basketball Championship in 1990.
 Steding recorded ten steals in a game against Northwestern in 1988.
 The ten steals represents the school record for steals in a single game.
 When she was a freshman, she averaged 8.7 rebounds per game, which still stands (as of 2014) as a school record.

 USA Basketball

 Steding was named to the team representing the USA at the World University Games held during July 1991 in Sheffield, England.
 While the USA team had won gold in 1983, they finished with the silver in 1985, in fifth place in 1987, and did not field a team in 1989.
 The team was coached by Tara VanDerveer of Stanford.
 After winning opening games easily, the USA faced China in the medal round.
 The USA shot only 36% from the field, but limited the team from China to 35%, and won 79–76 to advance to the gold medal game.
 There they faced 7–0 Spain, but won 88–62 to claim the gold medal.
 Steding averaged 10.3 points per game.

 Steding was selected to represent the USA at the 1995 USA Women's Pan American Games, however, only four teams committed to participate, so the event was cancelled.

 After Stanford, Steding played basketball in Japan and Spain (Banco Exterior 1993–1994) in the early 1990s before earning a spot on the U.S. national team, where she earned a gold medal in the 1996 Summer Olympics.